 Shim took up short-track speed skating at the age of six.
 What started out as a fun way to pass the time soon became something more serious, and by the time she was 14, she was making her international debut at the ISU World Junior Speed Skating Championships.
-Her breakthrough came at the first Winter Youth Olympic Games, held in Innsbruck (AUT) in 2012, where she won gold in both the individual events on the programme – the 500m and 1000m.
+Her breakthrough came at the first Winter Youth Olympic Games, held in Innsbruck (AUT) in 2012, where she won gold in both the individual events on the programme – the 500m and 1,000m.

 Shim produced brilliant performances in the two finals, though the sight of seeing her friend and compatriot Hyun Park fall in the closing stages of the longer of the two races reduced her to tears as she crossed the line.
 Forming part of a team made up of athletes from different NOCs, she then added bronze in the 3,000m mixed relay.

-One month later, Shim recorded a clean sweep at the World Junior Championships in Melbourne (AUS), winning the 500m, 1,000m and 1500m titles and setting two new 1,000m world records for the age group.
+One month later, Shim recorded a clean sweep at the World Junior Championships in Melbourne (AUS), winning the 500m, 1,000m and 1,500m titles and setting two new 1,000m world records for the age group.
 Having encouraged her to take up the sport, and on realising that she had the talent to reach the very top, Shim’s father decided to give up his job to devote himself entirely to her career.
 The family subsequently moved to Seoul, to be closer to the training centre where Shim honed her skills.

 Bursting on to the senior scene in 2012, she continued her meteoric rise in her maiden ISU World Cup season, claiming the overall title at the age of only 15.
-She went unbeaten in the 1,500m throughout the campaign, winning six straight races in Calgary, Montreal, Nagoya, Shanghai, Sochi and Dresden, while also picking up three wins in the 1,000m.
+She went unbeaten in the 1,500m throughout the campaign, winning six straight races in Calgary (CAN), Montreal (CAN), Nagoya (JPN), Shanghai (CHN), Sochi (RUS) and Dresden (GER), while also picking up three wins in the 1,000m.
 Then, in March 2013, she won her first 3,000m world title in Debrecen (HUN), where she also took silver in the 1,500m and finished third overall.

 She bounced back to win silver in the 1,500m, a medal that would have been gold had China’s Zhou Yang not overhauled her on the very last lap.
 Three days later, Shim anchored her country to gold in a thrilling 3,000m relay final in which the South Koreans swapped the lead with China at least five times over the last eight laps.
 The flying Shim sealed victory with a superb pass around Li Jianrou on the final lap.

-As a sign of her determination to shine on home ice when the Olympic Winter Games come to PyeongChang, Shim changed the last four digits of her mobile phone number to “2018”.
-She then hit a new peak by winning gold in the 1,000m, 1,500m and 3,000m at the 2014 World Championships in Montreal (CAN), a hat-trick that also earned her the overall title and the nickname “Queen of Short Track”.
+As a sign of her determination to shine on home ice when the Olympic Winter Games went to PyeongChang, Shim changed the last four digits of her mobile phone number to “2018.”
+She hit a new peak by winning gold in the 1,000m, 1,500m and 3,000m at the 2014 World Championships in Montreal (CAN), a hat-trick that also earned her the overall title and the nickname “Queen of Short Track.”

 Remaining an irresistible force in the 1,500m and the 3,000m relay in the seasons that followed, Shim laid down a marker for PyeongChang by winning both events at the pre-Olympic test event held at the Gangneung Ice Arena in December 2016.
 Three months later she collected 1,000m and relay gold at the Asian Winter Games in Sapporo (JPN).